First on CNN: January 6 committee moves forward with Secret Service interviews - NewsBreak

 Pelosi says children, grandchildren are ‘heartbroken and traumatized’ in first comments since attack

-House Speaker Nancy Pelosi says that while her husband, Paul, continues to improve following Friday's violent attack in their San Francisco home, their children and grandchildren "are heartbroken and traumatized."
-"Yesterday morning, a violent man broke into our family home, demanded to confront me and brutally attacked my husband Paul,"...
+House Speaker Nancy Pelosi says that while her husband, Paul, continues to improve following Friday’s violent attack in their San Francisco home, their children and grandchildren “are heartbroken and traumatized.”.
+“Yesterday morning, a violent man broke into our family home, demanded to confront me and brutally attacked my...

 More than 20 million pre-election ballots cast in voting ahead of the 2022 midterms